 In the Philippines, where roughly 80 percent of the population is practicing Catholic, the Church carries an outsized weight in nearly all levels of society, and it’s not afraid to use that influence to bend public policy.

-A Reproductive Health (RH) Bill that promises universal access to contraceptives for all Filipinos was signed into law in 2012 but it still hasn’t been fully implemented up to today.
+A Reproductive Health (RH) Bill that promises universal access to contraceptives for all Filipinos was signed into law in 2012 but has never been fully implemented.

 Catholic Church-influenced pro-life groups used legal maneuverings to stall its implementation for five years.
-In the end, what the country ended up having was a watered down version — full enforcement now depends on the will of local officials, who are subject to their own personal and religious beliefs.
-The provision that would penalize them if they fail to fully implement it was scrapped.
+In the end, what the country ended up with was a watered down version — full enforcement now depends on the will of local officials, who are subject to their own personal and religious beliefs.
+Provisions that would have penalized them for failing to fully implement it were scrapped.

-Politicians would now think twice of disseminating condoms and pills, especially in backwater towns where priests could encourage the faithful to vote against them.
-The law has been rendered almost toothless, proving the Catholic Church’s might.
+Politicians must now think twice of disseminating condoms and pills, especially in rural towns where priests might encourage the faithful to vote against them.
+In effect, the law has been rendered nearly toothless, proving the Catholic Church’s might.

 The Church sometimes loses battles, but ultimately, they win wars.
-This is an organization whose support of the 1986 People Power led to the removal of Ferdinand Marcos in office.
+This is an organization whose support of the 1986 People Power movement led to the removal of Ferdinand Marcos from office.
 If they could manage to kick out a president, they can also crush fringe movements who oppose their teachings.
-And one of its important teachings is respecting the sanctity of life.
+And one of its most important teachings revolves around the sanctity of life.

 Father Melvin Castro, former executive secretary of the Catholic Bishops’ Conference of the Philippines’ Commission on Family and Life, explained the Church’s concept of life, one that begins at conception, to Coconuts Manila in June.